Diversity, Equity, and Inclusion

 Our strong preference is to have gender diversity involved in the technical

-portion of the hiring process (either the technical interview or the office
+portion of the hiring process (either the technical interview or the final

 for under-represented candidates.